NitHub02/Bungeetech-internship-test2/README.md

 # Bungeetech-internship-test2
 Online Assessment

 Programming language used : Python

-Modules: Pandas
+Module: Pandas

-We need to import the pandas modules
+We need to import the pandas modules for data analyzing in python